rohbat/MachineTeaching/README.md

 The next step after obtaining the embedding was to actually teach through triplets.
 We noted the fact that the tSTE gave us a probabilisitc model representing the probability of each triplet under the embedding (p_ijk).
 We further realized that instead of optimizing over the kernel, we could directly optimize the tSTE objective function in an online manner through stochastic gradient descent.
 This led to the development of four different selection strategies for determining the next triplet to show to users:

-1) Random- Simply show a random triplet to the user
+1) Random- Simply show a random triplet to the user.

-2) Most Uncertainty- Show the triplet with current probability closest to 0.5
+2) Most Uncertainty- Show the triplet with current probability closest to 0.5.

 3) Best Gradient Increase- Take a gradient step assuming the user identifies the triplet correctly.
 Next, take a gradient step assuming the user identifies the triplet incorrectly.
 Let p be the prior probability of the triplet before the graident steps, and let p1,p2 be the probabilities after gradient steps assuming the user gets the triplet correct/incorrect.
 So, selecting the triplet that maximizes p*p1+(1-p)*p2-p.